THE PEASANTS is the latest film from Oscar, Golden Globe and BAFTA nominated directors DK Welchman & Hugh Welchman.

-Following on the success of her previous film Loving Vincent, which grossed $42 million at the box office, The Peasants will be produced in the same painting technique that won the hearts of fans around the world.
+Following on the success of their previous film Loving Vincent, which grossed $42 million at the box office, The Peasants will be produced in the same painting technique that won the hearts of fans around the world.
 The story is based upon the Nobel Prize winning novel by Wladyslaw Reymont.

 This unique microworld of rural community is a pretext to tell a universal and current story.
 A story of tragic love and life in a small community, where rules and tradition dictate everyone’s role, and stepping outside of what’s expected of you could result in ridicule and rejection.